dethos/inlinehashes/README.rst

 ============

-A small tool and library to generate the hashes of inline content that needs to be whitelisted when serving an HTML document with a `Content-Security-Policy <https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP>`_ (as the name indicates, using ``unsafe-inline`` is not recommended.)
+A small tool and library to generate the hashes of inline content that needs to be whitelisted when serving an HTML document with a `Content-Security-Policy <https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP>`_ (because, as the name indicates, using ``unsafe-inline`` is not recommended).

-You provide the HTML content (directly or through a file path or URL) then ``inlinehashes`` will parse the document and provide you with a list of elements that need to be explicitly added to the CSP header/tag.
+You provide the HTML content (directly or through a file path/URL) then ``inlinehashes`` will parse the document and provide you with a list of elements that need to be explicitly added to the CSP header/tag.

 The tool can be specially useful for scenarios where you use/include external software solutions in your website or application
-(such as a 3rd party CMS), since it will allow you to detect changes after updates and edit you CSP accordingly.
+(such as a 3rd party CMS, etc), since it will allow you to detect changes after updates and edit you CSP accordingly.

-*Quick note: Always verify the content you are whitelisting and be careful when fetching live website data, since any XSS code will be included in the results.*
+*Quick note: Always verify the content you are whitelisting and be careful when fetching live website data, since any existing
+XSS code will be included in the results.*

 **At the moment this package is still in a very early stage, so it still doesn't detect all possible items and the current API might change with future releases.**